JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-portal-save.png)

-5. Close the blade or select `TechDays42sa` in the bread crumps in the top of the page
+5. Close the blade with the `cross` or select `TechDays42sa` in the bread crumps in the top of the page

     ![alt tag](img/azure-portal-close.png)